Chemical Peels in Los Altos, CA

 During a chemical peel, a solution is spread onto the skin.
 As the name suggests, this chemical causes the damaged outer layer of skin to peel off.
 After a peel, your skin will appear younger, and your complexion will be brighter.
 The pores on your face may be minimized as well.

-Dr. Mittelman can apply the chemical peel solution to your entire face, or he can focus on smaller areas of skin.
+Our medical aesthetician, LeeAnn Steffen can apply the chemical peel solution to your entire face, or she can focus on smaller areas of skin.
 The age-defying outcomes of this procedure are not permanent, but they are long-lasting.
 Some acne scars can all but vanish after a series of chemical peels.

 We utilize several effective solutions to offer you the best possible peel: